ecfm/CMU-MultimodalSDK/README.md

 # CMU-MultimodalDataSDK
-MultimodalSDK provides tools to easily apply machine learning algorithms on well-known affective computing datasets such as CMU-MOSI, CMU-MOSI2, POM, and ICT-MMMO.
+MultimodalSDK provides tools to easily apply machine learning algorithms on well-known multimodal datasets such as CMU-MOSI, CMU-MOSI2, POM, and ICT-MMMO.

 ## CMU Multimodal Data SDK

 CMU Multimodal Data SDK simplifies loading complex multimodal data.
 Often cases in different multimodal datasets, data comes from multiple sources and is processed in different ways.
 The difference in the nature of the data and the difference in the processing makes loading this form of data very challenging.
 Often the researchers find themselves dedicating significant time and energy to loading the data before building models.
 CMU Multimodal Data SDK allows you to load and align multimodal datasets very easily.
 These datasets normally come in the form of video segments with labels.
 This SDK comes with functionalities already implemented for a variety of processed outputs.
 Furthermore it is easy to add functionalities to load new form of outputs to the SDK.
 In its core the following format is the underlying structure of the SDK:
 - Loading time-distributed data coming in the form of start_time, end_time, feature 1, feature 2, ...

-Usage:
+## Usage:
 The structure of the CMU-MultimodalDataSDK is such that as per requirement, individual features or all cumulative features may be loaded for use.
 Given below is an elaborate description of the multifarious features that this module provides along with their respective links for download.
-This readme also dives into the dictionary structure of the loaded multimodal data as well as alignment startegies used to leverage this data to the maximum.
+This readme also dives into the dictionary structure of the loaded multimodal data as well as alignment strategies used to leverage this data to the maximum.

 ## Links for Features: